National Sickie Day: Does It Still Exist? What Is National Sickie Day?

 According to our research, no!
 National Sickie Day lost its title back in 2017 when we uncovered that there were other Monday’s throughout the year where absence rates were higher.
 The same can be said with Blue Monday – it simply doesn’t exist anymore.

-This is an open ended question as there are a multitude of answers.
+The truth is, there are many answers!
 Firstly, we’ve found that employers are becoming more proactive and diligent when it comes to monitoring their employee absences.
 Introducing an

 absence management service (including software) into your business means that you have a robust absence management procedure in place.
-Back this up with policies, procedures and thorough Bradford Factor reporting and you’re able to set a precedent throughout your company that un-genuine absences aren’t tolerated and will be found out.
+Back this up with enforceable return to work policies, procedures and thorough Bradford Factor reporting and you’re able to set a precedent throughout your company that un-genuine absences aren’t tolerated and will be found out.

 Secondly, Monday’s are quite miserable for us all.
 Period.